-Autumn brings a slew of welcome holidays—and open enrollment season for workplace benefits and coverage.
+Autumn brings a slew of holidays—and open enrollment season for workplace benefits and coverage.
+Are you wondering, “What benefits should I enroll in?”
 Here’s what you need to know this year.

 When you can make changes: Generally once a year, unless you have a major life event such as having a baby, getting married, or losing a spouse’s health coverage.

 Changes required: None unless you need or want to.
-“Think of open enrollment as an opportunity to make decisions that affect your overall financial picture, rather than a checklist of action items,” says Ashley Maher-Widen, manager of the life/disability team at Principal®.
+“Think of open enrollment as an opportunity to make decisions that affect your overall financial picture, rather than a checklist of action items,” says Stanley Poorman, a financial professional with Principal®.

 Health insurance plans

-An out of pocket (OOP) cost comparison should include:
+An out of pocket (OOP) cost comparison should include premiums, co-pays and deductibles, OOP max, and prescriptions coverage.

 Tip: Use this time to double-check beneficiaries on accounts and policies, including retirement and life insurance.